thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 The only way to change state is by calling `this.setState()`.

-Never modify `this.state` object directly.
+Warning: never modify `this.state` object directly.
 We will talk about this in details below.

+Where can you call `setState()`?
+Typically in some event handlers.
+You can also call it in some React lifecycle methods such as `componentDidUpdate`.

 ### setState API